mboeru/skywire-ansible/README.md

 Skywire Setup with ansible
 ===

+Since the latest master from skywire is not working I am checking out commit 3e70c3235a51718c1941afb1ed33e0b1fe82ed6d.
+If you want to switch to master or other branches of skywire project change roles/skywire/tasks/main.yml

 This asumes you are using Orange Pi Prime and are using Armbian ubuntu version from https://www.armbian.com/orange-pi-prime/

  - Assign Static allocation in dhcp for the pis